 8. What updates will I receive as a sponsor?

 As a new sponsor, you will receive a Sponsorship Welcome Pack that includes a personal profile and a photo of your sponsored child, along with information to facilitate your communications with him/her.
 Each year, you will receive three updates about your sponsored child, learning about his/her daily lives and development progress through the year.

 9. How do I send letters or cards to my sponsored child?

-You can send letters to your sponsored child by mail or email.
-If you send your letter through mail, pre-printed address labels with your sponsored child’s postal address in Chinese are included in the Sponsorship Welcome Pack.
+You can send letters to your sponsored child by mail.
+Pre-printed address labels with your sponsored child’s postal address in Chinese are included in the Sponsorship Welcome Pack.
 Additional labels will be sent to you each year together with the updates on your sponsored child.
 Should you require extra labels during the year, you may make your request here.

 10. What am I allowed to say or include in my letter?